Is It Okay to Lie in a Job Interview

 Practical Scripts and Language Patterns (Truthful and Effective)

 You don’t need to invent achievements to sound confident.
-Choose language that is honest and positions your value.
+Choose language that is honest and positions your value:

-• When you lack direct experience: “I haven’t led that exact function, but I’ve driven similar outcomes by [brief example], and here’s how I would apply that approach to this role.”
+“I haven’t led that exact function, but I have driven similar outcomes by [brief example], and here’s how I would apply that approach to this role.”

-• For skill gaps: “I’m currently building proficiency in [skill], and I’m halfway through a practical course.
+“I’m currently building proficiency in [skill], and I’m halfway through a practical course.
 I can demonstrate how I applied what I’ve learned in this short project.”

-• For short tenures: “That was a temporary assignment focused on [deliverable].
+“That was a temporary assignment focused on [deliverable].
 It concluded when we met the objective, and I left with [specific outcome].”

-• On performance concerns: “I had a tough feedback moment about X. I responded by doing A, B, and C, which improved the outcome by Y.”
+“I had a tough feedback moment about X. I responded by doing A, B and C, which improved the outcome by Y.”

 These templates are adaptable to your context.
 Use them to sound composed and accountable without misrepresenting facts.

-Handling Immigration, Visa, and Relocation Questions Honestly
+Handling Immigration, Visa & Relocation Questions Honestly

 What To Do If You Already Lied — Damage Control and Repair